TranslationManchester/bioinformatics-training-collection/README.md

 A curated list of **bioinformatics training material**.
 All material is:

-- In a GitHub or GitLab repository
+- From a GitHub or GitLab repository or University/Institution Training Courses
 - Free to use
-- Written in markdown or similar